nseepana/screener-docs/cash_flow/cash_beginning_of_preceding_year.md

-# Cash beginning of preceding year
+# Cash beginning of preceding year [Cash Beginning PY]
 Cash at beginning of the year from preceding year's cash-flow.

 ### Formula